kernelcrash/ti994a-rom-grom-ram-and-floppy-emulator/README.md

 a user selects an item, the items name is written back to the stm32f07 and a command is issued to 'swap the program out' and reset the
 TI-99/4A.

-The protocol works like this
+The protocol works like this (NB: this is different to earlier versions)

  - kctfs writes an 0x80 to 0x5fe8.
-That triggers the main thread of the smt32f4 board to do a directory listing of the 'ti994a' directory.
+That triggers the main thread of the stm32f4 board to do a directory listing of the 'ti994a' directory.
-   The stm32f4 board will write this directory listing into its own memory in a series of 128 byte filename chunks.
+   The stm32f4 board will write this directory listing into its own memory in the form of two structures.
+One a list of 16bit offsets to filename strings, and another all the filename strings together.

  - kctfs polls 0x5fe0 to see when bit 7 goes low.
-That means the file listing process has completed.
-The number of directory names retrieved is written to 0x5fea.
+That means the file listing process has completed. kctfs now writes a sort of magic 0x33 to 0x5fe8 to close out the directory load command.
-   KCTFS can only really show about 9 or 10 pages of 20 entries, so its theoretical limit is about 200 entries.

- - the list of subdirectories in the 'ti994a' directory is accessed by a paging mechanism.
-0x5fea and 0x5fec are an address register into the stm32f4's memory where the filenames are stored in 128 byte chunks.
-The first filename is at offset 0x0100, the 2nd at 0x0180 and so on.
-So the TI-99/4A just needs to write 0x0100 to the 0x5fea/0x5fec address register, then start to read the bytes of the directory name from 0x5fe6.
-There is a built in autoincrement function , so the TI-99/4A can just continue to read from 0x5fe6 until it gets a 0x00 byte to signify the end of the directory name.
-   The TI-99/4A would then write a 0x0180 to the 0x5fea/0x5fec address register and would start to read the 2nd filename and so on.
-I will note that 0x5fea is the low byte, and 0x5fec is the high byte of the address.
+ - kctfs now reads a count of the number of files in the directory.
+0x5fe2 is the LSB, 0x5fe4 is MSB.
+There is a limit to the number of files as defined by MENU_MAX_DIRECTORY_ITEMS in defines.h

+ - the list of subdirectories in the 'ti994a' directory is accessed by first accessing the list of 16 bit offsets, then the appropriate filename strings.
+To access the stm32f4's memory an address register is loaded by the TI.
+0x5fea (LSB) and 0x5fec (MSB) are the address registers to write to.
+The memory map of this special address space is:

+     0x0000 - where to write the name of the program to load 0x0100 - Start of a series of 16 bit words, which are offsets into the special address space where the filename strings are stored.
+     0x0900 - Start of the filename string storage.
+This is just a series of of null ending strings making up the contents of the 'ti994a' directory on the SD card.
+The last filename has two zero bytes following it.

+   So the idea is that if you want to access the 1st filename you would:

+     - load the address register with 0x0100.
+So write 0x00 to 0x5fea and
+       0x01 to 0x5fec.
+     - Read from the data register 0x5fe6 to get the LSB, and again read 0x5fe6 again to get the MSB of the 16 address where the string is stored (ie. the address register auto increments).
+Chances are you would read 0x00 then 0x09, so the address of the first string would be 0x0900.
+     - Write this new address to the address registers. eg. 0x00 to 0x5fea and 0x09 to 0x5fec
+     - Start reading from the data register 0x5fe6 to get the bytes for the filename ending in a 0x00.

+   The table of 16 bit offsets makes it quick for the TI to page backwards and forwards to different pages of 20 entries.

  - kctfs lets a user select a file.
 The name selected is then copied in to the 0x0000 offset of the stm32f4. ie. the TI-99/4A writes a 0x0000 to the 0x5fea/0x5fec address register and then 'writes' the filename one byte at a time to 0x5fee including the trailing 0x00 byte.

+   kctfs normally runs as a ROM in the 0x6000-07fff region.
+It's about to trigger the stm32f4 to overwrite that region, so it copies part of itself into RAM and continues execution there.

    Then an 0x40 is written to 0x5fe8.
 That triggers the main thread of the stm32f4 board to look inside the subdirectory selected